Rep. Jordan On Giuliani's Role In Ukraine Strategy: Trump Can 'Have Who He Wants'

 Jordan has already had a visible role in the impeachment inquiry, as the top Republican on the House Oversight Committee.

 In his inaugural outing during Wednesday's hearing — the first public hearing of the inquiry — Jordan didn't disappoint Republicans.
-He grilled both Kent and Taylor, dismissing their testimony as irrelevant and convoluted, second-hand information.
+He grilled both Kent and Taylor, dismissing their testimony as irrelevant and convoluted, secondhand information.

 "You're [Democrats'] star witness.
 I've seen church prayer chains that are easier to understand than this," Jordan told Taylor.